CBell64/PROJECT-PORTFOLIO/ProjectPortfolio.md

 Deployment details if the project is deployed to a production environment.
 By showcasing your work in this way, you can effectively demonstrate your skills and experience in building a Spring Boot application for an online electronic store.

-**Here's a breakdown of the core technologies used to build an online electronic store with Spring Boot:**
+**Core Technologies used to build an online electronic store with Spring Boot:**

 Front-End Development: